loanttty/dictionary-project/README.md

 1. Search for the meaning, synonyms and relevant images of word typed in
 2. Search for the meaning of synonyms when they get clicked upon

+This app is hosted on Netlify, please refer to this link: https://suspicious-meninsky-be0c9e.netlify.app/

 ## TL;DR

 To get started right away: